BRiveau22/RSS-Feed-API/README.md

 API meant for usage in Mediator Project.

 This API accepts a string as an input, and returns the XML contents of the RSS Feed located at the URL string that was input into the API.

+Note: Created with the help of generative AI.